Frankfurt: Newspapers

+Two important daily newspapers are published.
+The conservative Frankfurter Allgemeine Zeitung, also known as FAZ, was founded in 1949 and is the German newspaper with the widest circulation outside of Germany, with its editors claiming to deliver the newspaper to 148 countries every day.
+The FAZ has a circulation of more than 380,000 copies daily.
+The other important newspaper, the Frankfurter Rundschau, was first published in 1945 and has a daily circulation of more than 181,000.

+Magazines

+Several magazines also originate from Frankfurt.
+The local Journal Frankfurt is the best-known magazine for events, parties, and "insider tips". Öko-Test is a consumer-oriented magazine that focuses on ecological topics.
+Titanic is a well-known and often criticized satirical magazine with a circulation of approximately 100,000.

+Radio and TV

+Frankfurt's first radio station was the Südwestdeutsche Rundfunkdienst AG (Southwest German Broadcast Service), founded in 1924.
+Its successor service is the public broadcaster Hessischer Rundfunk (Hessian Broadcast Service).
+It is located at the "Funkhaus am Dornbusch" in the Dornbusch district and is one of the most important radio and television broadcasters in Hesse, with additional studios in Kassel, Darmstadt and Fulda.

+Bloomberg TV and RTL Television have regional studios.

+Other radio broadcasters include Main FM and Radio X.

+From August 1945 to October 2004, the American Forces Network (AFN) had broadcast from Frankfurt (AFN Frankfurt).
+Due to troop reductions the AFN's location has been closed with AFN now broadcasting from Mannheim.

+News agency

+Frankfurt is home to the German office of Reuters, a global news agency.
+Associated Press and US-based international news agency Feature Story News have bureaux in Frankfurt.

 Other industries

 Accountancy and professional services

 Three of the four largest international accountancy and professional services firms (Big Four) are present.

 PricewaterhouseCoopers (PwC) German headquarters are located at Tower 185.
 KPMG moved its European Headquarters (KPMG Europe LLP) to The Squaire.
 Deloitte Touche Tohmatsu are present, while Ernst & Young is located in Eschborn.

 Credit rating agencies

 The three major international credit rating agencies – Standard & Poor's, Moody's and Fitch Ratings – have their German headquarters in Frankfurt.

 Investment trust companies

 DWS Investments is one of the largest investment trust company in Germany and manages €859 billion fund assets.
 It is one of the ten largest investment trust companies in the world.
 Other large investment trust companies are Universal Investment, Allianz Global Investors Europe (a division of Allianz SE, and a top-five global active investment manager), Union Investment and Deka Investmentfonds.

 Management consultancies

 Many of the largest international management consultancies are represented, including Arthur D. Little, McKinsey & Company, Boston Consulting Group, Booz & Company, Oliver Wyman, Bearing Point, Capgemini, Bain & Company and Roland Berger Strategy Consultants.